- Library

 Managing Research Data: Data Bytes Workshops

-Spring 2023 Workshop Schedule
+Fall 2023 Workshop Schedule

-Workshops scheduled for Spring 2023
+Workshops scheduled for Fall 2023

 Data Bytes Workshops is a virtual series open to all OSU faculty and students, exploring digital resources, tools, software and methods for improving your research processes.
 Register for a workshop below in order to receive the Zoom link.
 Attendance can be used towards the Graduate College 360o Critical Skills for Career Success program as approved by the OSU Graduate College.